Wintellect/MSLearn/Introduction to Git/includes/06-collaborate-using-pull.md

 ## Remote repositories

 When Git clones a repository, it creates a reference to the original repo called a _remote_, with the name "origin," and sets it up so that it will pull from the remote repository.
-(Git can also "push"; we get to that in the next unit.)
+(Git can also "push"; we'll get to that in the next unit.)

 ```